 In Dallas Buyers Club, on the other hand, viewers are invited to feast on a veritable buffet of Rayon's pain.
 She is going to die before the film's conclusion.
 Before she does, however, she must visit her long-disapproving father one last time.
 In going to him, Rayon seeks not just financial help, but her father's approval of her personhood.
 This final act of approval-seeking is painful to watch, and we the viewers are supposed to eat it up greedily.

-Again, these fictional representations of female-specific conflict speak to the lived experiences of many girls and women who are subjected to the abusive, cruel, or just plain strict attitudes and behaviors of their parents.
+Again, these fictional representations of girl-specific conflict speak to the lived experiences of many girls and women who are subjected to the abusive, cruel, or just plain strict attitudes and behaviors of their parents.
 However, when it comes to gendered conflicts that arise in father-daughter relationships, they should not the only ones that exist (nor should they comprise the majority).

 The sensational overtones of the girl-or-woman-with-daddy-issues trope is, to be sure, a tired one.
-Father-son conflicts in film and television are not similarly littered with frame-after-frame of forlorn, watery-eyed faces, or weighed down with upstanding-turned-promiscuous male protagonists.
+Father-son conflicts in film and television are not similarly littered with frame-after-frame of forlorn, watery-eyed faces, or weighed down with upstanding-turned-promiscuous boy protagonists.

-However, the foundational issue with these female-led narratives is not their chronically sensationalized representation of girls’ and women's reactions to their fathers.
+However, the foundational issue with these girl-led narratives is not their chronically sensationalized representation of girls’ and women's reactions to their fathers.
 The issue does not stem from film and television writers’ laziness, evinced by their seeming unwillingness to draw from any well other than that of girlhood promiscuity, or worse, long-term brokenness, when addressing such matters.

 It is okay for these characters to grapple with insecurity, to falter and make mistakes—even for them to be unlikeable and actually immoral at times—on their realistically ceaseless journeys of self-discovery.
 It is even okay for them to seek approval from their fathers.
 Girls, women, and feminine folks, I'm sure, have long wanted and will continue to want realistically written and relatable characters.